Best Compact Treadmill for Small Spaces – Introduction

 #5.
 Safer workouts

-Exercising at home means you don’t have to worry about unpleasant weather (too hot, too cold, or too wet) or watch out for traffic, pedestrians, or an uneven running surface.
+Exercising at home means you don’t have to worry about unpleasant weather (too hot, cold, or wet) or watch out for traffic, pedestrians, or uneven running surfaces.

 All of this means you have fewer excuses to skip your workout.